Teedex1/alx-system_engineering-devops/0x00-shell_basics/README.md

 The cd - changes the working directory to previous one The ls -la . .. /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
-The file /tmp/iamafile prints the type of the file named iamafile
+The file /tmp/iamafile prints the type of the file named iamafile The ln -s /bin/ls __ls__ create a symbolic link in the current working directory